kevgleeson78/MA2-Project/README.md

 Peg Solitaire is a game where there are 31 peices at the start of the game.
 To finish the game you need to take one piece and jump over a neighbouring piece that has has an empty square next to it.
 The game finishes when there are no neighbouring pieces left to jump over.
-THe object of winning the game is to have only one peice left and in the center square of the bord.
+THe object of winning the game is to have only one peice left and in the center square of the board.
 ## MainPage.xaml
 The main page of the application only holds Three grids and a text block used as place holders to hold the elements sreated on the c# side of the application.
 ```XAML